greyhatlinux/basic-kafka-usecase/README.md

 # Basic Kafka Usecase

 This repository showcases the basic usecase of kafka in a bare minimum setup.
-Feel free to use the module, experiment with it features and suggest changes.

 ## Prerequite :
 Please install and configure the config files for Apache Kafka and Zookeeper in your Ubuntu system before going ahead with this setup.